 Mini Tummy Tuck

 For many women, a full tummy tuck (or abdominoplasty) to re-shape their entire abdomen may not be necessary.
-If your main concern is a bulge below the navel with a minimal amount of loose skin, you may be a good candidate for what we call a “partial abdominoplasty” or a mini tummy tuck.
+If your main concern is a bulge below the navel with a minimal amount of loose skin, your best option may be what we call a “partial abdominoplasty” or a mini tummy tuck.
 A mini tummy tuck offers less scarring combined with a reduced recovery time.

 Mini Tummy Tuck at a Glance